Desert Biodiversity– PCB4460-4 credits

 In this course you are invited to enter a strange and wonderful ecosystem and learn about plants and animals found there.
-We will explore the habitats, evolutionary history, and ecosystem-level processes particular to xeric environments.
-We will begin with a two-week directed study consisting of readings, discussions, and begin work on an individual project designed to help you take full advantage of a capstone 14-day field experience in the deserts of the South West USA.
-We will visit a series of stunning localities (and local experts) and explore the amazing adaptations of plants and animals to survive in this region.
+We will explore the habitats, evolutionary history, and ecosystem-level processes particular to xeric (dry) environments.
+We will begin with a three-week directed study consisting of readings, discussions, and begin work on an individual project designed to help you take full advantage of a capstone ~two week field experience in the deserts of the Southwestern United States.
+We will visit a series of stunning localities (and local experts) and explore the amazing adaptations of plants and animals that survive in this region.

 Check out past students’ field observations: desertbiodiversity.wordpress.com